• FB

 Using Active Dry Yeast?
 Start here

-1. If using Active Dry Yeast (not the Instant I use) you have to proof the yeast first.
-Add the Active Dry Yeast, sugar and 1/4 cup plus 2 Tbl warm water in a bowl of a stand mixer.
+1. If using Active Dry Yeast (not the Instant I use), you have to proof the yeast first.
+Add the Active Dry Yeast, sugar, and 1/4 cup plus 2 tablespoons of warm water in the bowl of a stand mixer.

 2. Using a whisk or spoon, mix and set aside for 5-10 minutes or until the yeast has bubbled quite a bit.